`The peculiar risk lay in the possibility of

 unpleasant creatures from below, these whitened Lemurs, this new

 vermin that had replaced the old, might be more abundant.
-And on
+And

 both these days I had the restless feeling of one who shirks an